 Improving Metabolic Health: Chronic inflammation and cellular senescence contribute to metabolic disorders, such as diabetes and obesity.
 Senolytics have demonstrated the potential to improve metabolic health by reducing inflammation and restoring metabolic balance.

 Cellular inflammation is a double-edged sword; it functions as an important immune response against pathogenic disturbances and maintains biological stability.
 However, inflammation can also occur due to ageing-associated accumulation of senescent cells.

 Unfortunately, this inflammation does not stop with a single cell.
-Senescent cells act similarly to neighbouring cells as a rotten apple in a basket does to neighbouring apples.
+Senescent cells act similarly to neighboring cells as a rotten apple in a basket does to neighboring apples.
 The released proinflammatory substances attack healthy cells and transform them into senescent cells.
 Due to this, senescent cells are also called zombie cells.